Miami Premises Liability Lawyer

 Every day, people are injured by unsafe conditions and hazards located in restaurants, amusement parks, grocery stores, hotels and other areas managed by property and business owners.
 Property owners, business owners, and landlords have a duty to maintain safe conditions for guests who enter their property.
 When property owners violate their duty of care and fail to repair dangerous conditions on their property, serious injuries and in some cases, death can occur.

 Premises liability covers a broad variety of claims due to the fact that unsafe conditions can be found anywhere.
-Some of the most common premises liability claims include:
+Some of the most common premises liability claims in Miami, Florida include:

 - Slip and falls

 - Escalator and elevator accidents